BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Graded-Quiz-Week-3.md

 ## Question 2

 Which one of the following applies to interpreted programming languages?
-1 point

 - [ ] Available to users who have the same operating system or a device that understands the same language
 - [ ] More difficult to write in, but creates faster applications